 This process brings many significant advantages for the company.
 Among them are the following:

-- It allows the team of IT professionals to proactively manage the organization’s infrastructure in order to minimize the impact of any possible damage that may be suffered by any of the Information Technology components.
+- Allows the IT team to minimize the impact of any possible damage that may be suffered by any of the Information Technology components.

 - Contributes to cutting costs by reducing the import of risk insurance.